-Each year, the HRC awards up to nine non-stipendiary one-year Postdoctoral Research Fellowships, with a modest research grant made available for each.
+Each year, the HRC awards up to nine non-stipendiary one-year Postdoctoral Research Fellowships, with a research grant of £1000 made available for each.

-Each of the eight arts and humanities departments (Archaeology, English, History, History of Art, Language and Linguistic Science, Music, Philosophy and Theatre, Film, Television and Interactive Media and one PhD-admitting centre (Centre for Medieval Studies) may nominate one recent doctoral graduate for a fellowship.
+Each of the arts and humanities departments (Archaeology, English, History, History of Art, Language and Linguistic Science, Philosophy, School of Arts and Creative Technologies), and the Centre for Medieval Studies may nominate one recent doctoral graduate for a fellowship.
 The School of Arts and Creative Technologies may nominate two - one from each subject area.

 The fellowships run for an academic year, and each of the appointed fellows will:

-Applications are now invited for HRC postdoctoral fellowships for the academic year 2019-20.
+Applications are now invited for HRC postdoctoral research fellowships for the academic year 2023-24.
 These fellowships will run from 18 September 2023 (beginning of semester one) to 17 September 2024 (end of semester two).

 In order to be eligible, candidates must:

-- Candidates holding Tier 4 visas who intend to apply for a Tier 4 Doctorate Extension after taking their viva may apply for a postdoctoral fellowship.
+Candidates holding Student Visas who intend to apply for a Student Visa Doctorate Extension after taking their viva may apply for a postdoctoral fellowship.
 However, if they are nominated as their department's candidate, their fellowship will be conditional on their providing the HRC with official confirmation of their leave to remain in the UK.
-The fellowship will then run from the date that this documentation is provided to the HRC until 27 September 2020.
+The fellowship will then run from the date that this documentation is provided to the HRC until 17 September 2024.

 Beyond these baseline requirements, departments will use their own more finely grained criteria by which to select their candidate for nomination.

-Please see the application form below for further details about the application process
+Please see the application form for further details about the application process: